SaverioMonaco/Agda-quantities/README.md

 ---

 ## How to run it
-This library depends on the [Agda-stdlib](https://github.com/agda/agda-stdlib), in particular with `agda-stdlib-1.7.1`.
+This library depends on the [Agda-stdlib](https://github.com/agda/agda-stdlib), in particular it was tested with `agda-stdlib-1.7.1`.

 1. Clone the repository to a directory `$REPODIR`
 ```bash